roxey804/codecompare/README.md

 ## Side-by-side syntax "comparisons" between 3 languages: Python (3), JavaScript(ES6) and Ruby

-> Note: not every data type of function has a direct comparison in the other language, sometimes these are approximate.
+> Note: not every data type or function has a direct comparison in the other language, sometimes these are approximate.

  Operation | Python | JS (ES6) | Ruby
 |---|---|---|---|